Get started with RCS

 - Your sender is live and approved for production traffic.

-- You can send unlimited RCS messages and campaigns without further testing or clearance.
+- You can send RCS messages and campaigns without limits to destinations where your sender has been launched.

 - You do not need to invite the contacts as testers or safelist their numbers.